2020

 National Institute for Health and Care …

-Concerns summary Acute aortic dissection is difficult to diagnose due to symptom overlap.
+Concerns summary (AI summary) Acute aortic dissection is difficult to diagnose due to symptom overlap.
 A critical recommendation to add "aortic pain" to the Manchester Triage System to improve awareness and earlier diagnosis has not been implemented.

 Laura Parsons